drmumford/frontend-nanodegree-mobile-portfolio/README.md

 to take an underperforming website and make its pages render as quickly as possible by applying the techniques learned in Udacity's [Critical Rendering Path](https://www.udacity.com/course/ud884) course.

-Website Performance Optimization course by [Udacity](https://www.udacity.com/course/website-performance-optimization--ud884) Browser Rendering Optimization course by [Udacity](https://www.udacity.com/course/browser-rendering-optimization--ud860).

-These classes cover optimizing the set of steps, i.e. the Critical Rendering Path, a browser takes to convert HTML, CSS, and JavaScript into a living, breathing website.
+This course covers optimizing the set of steps, i.e. the Critical Rendering Path, a browser takes to convert HTML, CSS, and JavaScript into a living, breathing website.
 Google's [Dev Tools](https://developers.google.com/web/tools/chrome-devtools/) are also covered.
 This set set of web authoring and debugging tools built into Google Chrome help developer's efficiently track down layout issues, set JavaScript breakpoints, and get insights for code optimization.